bbauska/UofM-AdvStyling/readme.md

 ### Two columns with two nested columns

 Per the documentation, nesting is easy---just put a row of columns within an existing column.
-This gives you two columns **starting at desktops and scaling to large desktops**, with another two (equal widths) within the larger column.
+This gives you two columns <b>starting at desktops and scaling to large desktops</b>, with another two (equal widths) within the larger column.

 At mobile device sizes, tablets and down, these columns and their nested